Post to the New Jersey Community Colleges Jobs Consortium for FREE

 If you have questions regarding internships, contact Alicia Hermo-Weaver, (908-526-1200 X8213), email@example.com.

-It is required you read and understand the Anti-Harassment, Anti-Discrimination Policy.
+It is required you read and understand the Raritan Valley Community College Anti-Harassment, Anti-Discrimination & Safety Reporting Policy for Students in the Work Environment

 RVCC is committed to engaging students in a work environment in which all individuals are treated with respect and dignity.
 RVCC will not tolerate any form of harassment, intimidation, discrimination or retaliation based on race, creed, color, religion, national origin, age, sex, marital status, civil union status, sexual orientation, gender identity or expression, mental or physical disability, or any other classification protected by federal, state or local law or regulation.
 RVCC students have a right to a work in an environment that is safe, free from discrimination, discriminatory harassment and/or retaliation of any kind.
 The "employer" agrees to provide such a work environment to RVCC students.
 RVCC will not tolerate discrimination or harassment of or by anyone at the worksites.